g4s8/envdoc/_examples/custom-template/doc_table.md

+# Environment Variables

 ## Config

 Config is an example configuration structure.
-It is used to generate documentation from a custom Markdown table template.
+It is used to generate documentation from custom templates.

 | Name | Description | Default | Attributes |
 |------|-------------|---------|------------|